athrael-soju/Qdrant-Neo4j-Ollama-Graph-Rag/readme.md

 - **Functionality:**
   Integrates graph context (from Neo4j) with vector search results (from Qdrant) to enrich the prompt for natural language generation.
 - **Usage:**
-  Uses OpenAI’s GPT to generate detailed, context-aware answers to user queries.
+  Uses OpenAI's GPT to generate detailed, context-aware answers to user queries.

 ---